mcabbott/TensorCast.jl/README.md

 ## Inside

-To inspect what this package produces, there is a third macro `@pretty` which works like this:
+To inspect what this package produces, there is another macro `@pretty` which works like this:

 ```julia
 @pretty @shape A[(i,j)] = B[i,j]